-The HWB has used the best available evidence to identify what our population needs, and which evidence-based approaches could work to improve health and wellbeing and prevent poor health.
-These health approaches were used in the development of this strategy and will be used to deliver the strategy.
+The HWB has used the best available evidence to identify what our population needs, and which evidencebased approaches could work to improve health and wellbeing and prevent poor health.
+These health approaches were used in the development of this Strategy and will be used to deliver the strategy.
 This includes a focus on prevention, the wider determinants of health and tackling health inequalities.
-These approaches are explained below and require working together and integrating with communities and partner agencies across all of Worcestershire.
+They are explained below and require working together and integrating with communities and partner agencies across all of Worcestershire.